jgrindall/udacity_dsa_2/problem1/explanation_1.md

 The value for 'key' is looked up as 'self.dict[key].value'

-Additionally, a doubly linked list of nodes is maintainted:
+Additionally, a doubly linked list of nodes is maintained:

 oldest_node -> (next) -> node -> (next) -> node -> (next) -> node -> (next) -> newest_node

 oldest_node <- (prev) <- node <- (prev) <- node <- (prev) <- node <- (prev) <- newest_node

 When the value of an existing key is changed, and when the value is accessed, that node is moved to become the newest_node and the list is re-linked appropriately.